+NOT EVERYTHING, NOT ALL AT ONCE (title suggestion)

 Praxis 14 was meant to be a special issue on two accounts: my guest editing, which is new for Praxis, normally propelled by the volunteer work energy of project editors (which we missed dearly in the process), and on the account of our plan, at least, to get it out faster than usual, cheaper than usual, and one of my proposals as the guest editor: less mediated than usual (though not any less curated for that).
 This last was in part because I thought that a more raw issue would indeed be special for Praxis, but also because the performative aspect of storytelling in my mind had to be preserved as such.

 My current interest in narrative grew out of interpreting the contemporary patterns of both research and of the burgeoning desires for narrative amongst my students.